Sitecore/Sitecore.Demo.Scenarios/play-summit-xm-cloud/06. Digital Asset Management/07. Working with groups of assets[ch]/README.md

 1. Use a proper name, description and type for the collection so it's easier for contributors to distinguish.
 ![proper collection detail](./media/2-collection-detail.png)

-1. Once created, click on "add" to add assets to the collection.
+1. Once created, click on the "add" button to add assets to the collection.
 1. There are two ways to add assets to a collection.
 You can either paste images that have been copied from any source or add already uploaded assets from this instance.
 ![add assets to collection](./media/3-add-assets.png)